-Budget Guesthouse – Guest house Ebralidze – Best location, in the middle of the Mtskheta.
+Budget Guesthouse – Guest house Ebralidze – Exceptional location in the middle of the Mtskheta.

 Hotel – Golden Fleece – Hotel with exceptional view of mountains and river.

-Top-rated Hotel – Hotel 12 Tve – The best location, also in the middle of town, in a relatively fancy hotel.
+Top-rated Hotel – Hotel 12 Tve – One of the best hotels in Mtskheta.

 In case you didn’t know, Stalin was Georgian.